· course-lesson · 34 min read

 Introduction

-Now that our application has basic features and a polished interface, we will take a big step forward by introducing multiple users and money transfers to our expense-sharing app (think Splitwise-like features).
-This lesson focuses on advanced state management across the stack – refining how we manage data on the backend and how the frontend interacts with it.
+Now that our application has basic features and a polished interface, we will take a big step forward by introducing multiple users and money transfers to our expense-sharing app.
 On the backend, we’ll migrate to a more robust Express + TypeScript template and design a relational database schema using Prisma for users, expenses, and transfers.
-On the frontend, we’ll leverage React Router’s Data APIs (loaders and actions) and global state (context) to handle more complex interactions like selecting a current user and loading combined data.
+On the frontend, we’ll leverage React Router’s Data APIs loaders and global state (context) to handle more complex interactions.

 As always, commit your work regularly and push to your repository.
-If you’ve set up deployment (Render) in previous lessons, continue to deploy and test there as well – our new features should eventually run in production too!
+Continue to deploy on Render and test there as well – any code you write only has value once it is usable by actual users.

 Exercises